YaoGroup/DIFFICE_jax/paper.md

 generalize for various problems, especially for beginners with less knowledge in applied mathematics or numerical methods.
 Additionally, a newly-developed deep-learning based method, named physics-informed neural networks (PINNs), are shown to be efficient in solving inverse problem.
-Different from the ajoint method, PINNs have no need to introduce extra ajoint equations and associated adjoint boundary conditions in the calculation, which are usually difficult to derive for complicated problems.
+Unlike the ajoint method, PINNs do not require the introduction of extra ajoint equations and associated adjoint boundary conditions, which are usually difficult to derive for complicated problems.
-Moreover, the default setting (including network structure and the optimization methods) of PINNs tends to inherently denoise the high-frequency error and noise involved in the data.
-Thus, there is no need to add regularization terms in the cost function when solving inverse problems.
+Moreover, the inherent properties of neural networks tends to denoise high-frequency error and noise involved in the data.
+Thus, there is no need to employ regularization techqniues, such as adding regularization terms in the cost function, when solving inverse problems.

 However, to infer effective viscosity successfully from the SSA equations and remote-sensing data, regular PINNs codes or algorithms available online might be inadequate.